FNUDivyam/JSclassDivyam/025-DOM-selectors/README.md

 just before the end of renderTables() querySelectorAll or getElementsByTagName can be used, but not sure where to get the index

+### I see the issue with my proposed soulution
+I didn't think of putting the disabled code inside the edit buttons click evenListener, but Once I saw your solution video it "clicked" for me.